capstone2019-foodweb/FinalProject/README.md

 It is recommended to do a local gitclone as the files are too big.
 The ipython notebooks (Code) can be read by referencing the CSV files in the Data folder.

 The website URL : https://capstone2019-foodweb.github.io/FinalProject/

+The team would like to thank Dr. Andy Karpf (Mentor) and Introspective Systems (Sponsor) for their guidance and support throughout this capstone project.